• The Crypto Fire

 2. Apply Supply and Demand Principles:

-• Understand how scarcity (e.g., Bitcoin halvings) affects prices.
+• Understand how scarcity (e.g., Bitcoin halvings) affects crypto prices.

 • Recognize market cycles to buy during dips and sell during peaks.